Managed IT Services

 This means just one thing – RPO and RTO in a disaster recovery plan can differ for every business.
 Moreover, if you’re outsourcing your IT support, these terms are going to be defined in different ways in your SLAs (service level agreements).

 Building on that, RPO and RTO parameters also vary between your services and applications.
-It is, therefore, good practice to evaluate these terms and classify them on the basis of which parameter guarantees that your company will be up and running at all times.
+It is, therefore, good practice to evaluate these terms and classify them based on which parameter guarantees that your company will be up and running at all times.

-For instance, you could leverage a 3 tier model to designate your services:
+For instance, you could leverage a 3 tier model to designate your services within your disaster recovery plan:

 Tier 1 – Mission Critical Services

-When it comes to Tier 1 recovery, ensure that it’s fixed within 0 to 2 hours.
+When it comes to Tier 1 recovery, you need to ensure that it’s fixed within 0 to 2 hours.

 Tier 2 – Business Critical Services